100th Anniversary Event – You Remind Me of the Frame

 “Our Lady of the Upside Down”: Persephone’s Rebirth in Hadestown (2019)

-Part III of III Hadestown makes old material relevant and suggests that…
+Part III of III Hadestown makes old material insistent and relevant while…

 Continue reading ““Our Lady of the Upside Down”: Persephone’s Rebirth in Hadestown (2019)”…